-Research is active on the patent pending technology, titled "Method to Improve Superalloy Resistance by Surface Treatment."
+Research is active on the technology, titled "Method to Improve Superalloy Resistance by Surface Treatment."
 This technology is available for licensing and/or further collaborative research from the U.S. Department of Energy’s National Energy Technology Laboratory (NETL).

 To produce power more efficiently and cleanly, the next generation of power and aero turbines along with other essential components will have to operate at extreme temperatures and pressures.
 Currently advanced single crystal nickel-based superalloys are used in such extreme environments.
 Even though these components are coated with a bond coat followed by a thermal barrier coating, substrate oxidation and corrosion is a concern.
 Under these operating conditions alloys are exposed to an aggressive corrosive setting that either shorten component functional lifespan or require the use of thicker components or more costly alloys, resulting in increased cost and reduced efficiency.